A Lightweight Protocol for Matchgate Fidelity Estimation: Matchgate Fidelity Estimation

-Before applying our algorithm, one must isolate the matrix $R = e^{4h}$ associated with the matchgate circuit and compute superoperator elements by taking the appropriate matrix minors. $R$ can be taken as the starting point, or the elements of $h$ may be computed from $h_{i j} = 2^{-n} \text{Tr}((c_i c_j)^\dagger \log U)$.
-Key information is provided on the previous page and Algorithm \ref{box:algorithm}.
-Proofs are relegated to Appendix \ref{appendixb}.
+Before applying our algorithm, one must isolate the matrix $R$ associated with the matchgate circuit (c.f.
+Equation \eqref{eq:hamiltonian}).
+In contrast to DFE on general unitaries, our approach does not require pre-computing the full superoperator matrix, and thus all classical steps (including sampling $(I, J)$, see Section \ref{sec:sup_sampling}) can be performed efficiently.
+Key information concerning our protocol is provided on the previous page and Algorithms \ref{box:algorithm}, \ref{box:algorithm2}.
+Proofs are relegated to Appendix \ref{appendixb} and \ref{app:dpp}.

-We also wish to highlight that for a general unitary channel $\mathcal{U}$ the procedure is still applicable, with the expected shot number scaling with the superoperator matrix nonzero element count, making it possible to benchmark other classes of gates too -- so long as the superoperator sparsity doesn't scale prohibitively fast.